 How can we help?Let's talk

 This week-long, intensive leadership development program is designed for current executive-level leaders and emerging leaders.
-Participants may work in areas of management or program leadership in organizations that provide, advocate for, or fund Read More
+Participants may work in areas of management or program leadership in organizations that provide, advocate for, or fund supports for people with intellectual/developmental disabilities and their families.< Read More

 HSRI Research Associate Bevin Croft and colleagues recently had an article published online in the journal Psychosis.
 Entitled “An exploratory analysis of the role of social supports in psychiatric medication discontinuation: Results related to family involvement,” the article describes a service user-led study of 194 adults who sought to completely discontinue prescribed psychiatric medications, exploring various social supports.
 They found that family was significantly associated with medication discontinuation, and respondents who Read More